rtm516/GeyserMC-wiki/Understanding-the-Config.md

 **`default-locale`**: The default locale to send to players if their locale could not be found.
 Check [this](https://github.com/GeyserMC/Geyser/wiki/FAQ#what-languages-does-geyser-support) page to find the code corresponding to your language.

-**`chunk-caching`**: Cache chunks for each Bedrock player and adds support for additional sounds at the expense of more RAM usage.
-This option is always on for Bukkit as we can use the server's API to get block information at no expense.
+**`chunk-caching`**: Cache chunks for each Bedrock player, adds support for additional sounds and fixing movement issues at the expense of slightly more RAM usage.
+This option is always on for Spigot as we can use the server's API to get block information at no expense.

+**`cache-images`**: Specify how many days images will be cached to disk to save downloading them from the internet.
+A value of 0 is disabled.
+(Default: 0)

+**`allow-custom-skulls`**: Allows custom skulls to be displayed when placed.
+Keeping them enabled may cause a performance decrease on older/weaker devices.

 **`above-nether-bedrock-building`**: Bedrock prevents building and displaying blocks above Y127 in the Nether - enabling this config option works around that by changing the Nether dimension ID to the End ID.
 The main downside to this is that the sky will resemble that of the End sky in the Nether, but ultimately it's the only way for this feature to work.

+**`force-resource-packs`**: Force clients to load all resource packs if there are any.
+If set to false, it allows the user to disconnect from the server if they don't want to download the resource packs.

+**`xbox-achievements-enabled`**: Allows Xbox achievements to be unlocked. **This disables certain commands so the Bedrock client can't to "cheat" to get them; this cannot be worked around if you want to enable this**.
+Commands such as /gamemode and /give will not work from Bedrock with this enabled.

+## Advanced Options

+**`scoreboard-packet-threshold`**: Geyser updates the Scoreboard after every Scoreboard packet, but when Geyser tries to handle a lot of scoreboard packets per second can cause serious lag.
+This option allows you to specify after how many Scoreboard packets per seconds the Scoreboard updates will be then limited to four updates per second.

+**`enable-proxy-connections`**: Allow connections from ProxyPass and Waterdog.
+See https://www.spigotmc.org/wiki/firewall-guide/ for assistance - use UDP instead of TCP. **This option does not need to be enabled in instances like BungeeCord or Velocity**.

+**`mtu`**: https://en.wikipedia.org/wiki/Maximum_transmission_unit - The internet supports a maximum MTU of 1492 but could cause issues with packet fragmentation.
+1400 is the default.

+**`use-adapters`**: Whether to use direct server methods to retrieve information such as block states.
+Turning this off for Spigot will stop NMS from being used but will have a performance impact.

 Default Geyser Config:
 ```yml